1. Definitions and Interpretation

 11.1 Each party (“receiving party”) shall:

-(a) keep the Confidential Information of the other party (“disclosing party”) strictly confidential;
+(a) keep the Confidential Information of the other party (“disclosing party”) strictly private and confidential;

-(b) not disclose the disclosing party’s Confidential Information to any person without the disclosing party’s prior written consent, and then only under conditions of confidentiality no less onerous than those contained in the Agreement;
+(b) not disclose the disclosing party’s Confidential Information to any third party without the disclosing party’s prior written consent, or as otherwise permitted under the terms of this Agreement, and then only under conditions of confidentiality no less onerous than those contained in the Agreement;

 (c) use the same degree of care to protect the confidentiality of the disclosing party’s Confidential Information as the receiving party uses to protect its own confidential information of a similar nature, being at least a reasonable degree of care; and